 Did you ask, “But why?”
 C’mon.
 Did we miss something, or do we all live on the same planet?
 We’re trying to keep the environment alive and well.
 Thanks to “fast fashion,” the U.S. alone contributes to about 21 billion pounds of textile waste to landfills each year.
 Did you know leather shoes can take up to 40 years to decompose?
 If you’re shocked by that, rubber-boot soles can take up to 80 years!
 Nylon fabrics can take 30-40 years to break down, and wool clothing can take up to 5 years.
 Even cotton can take up to 3 months to break down.
 So, let’s work together by diverting clothing from landfills for as long as we can.

 Upcycling your clothing, which is creatively reusing old textiles, is useful for not only reducing waste in your home, but it saves you money.
 One example of upcycling is through reusing cotton t-shirts to make fabulous cleaning rags.
-Get creative with it and cut them into squares or other shapes for things like cleaning, napkins with crazy designs or tie-dye hankies and more.
-The only limit is your creativity.
+Get creative with it and cut them into squares or other shapes for things like cleaning, napkins with crazy designs, or tie-dye hankies.
+There’s no limit to the creative things you can make!

 Composting is the process of making a heap of wet organic matter, also known as green waste, out of leaves, grass, food scraps, and other organic materials.
 Some people choose to do this at home to lower their waste and reduce their environmental footprint.
-If your clothes are made from natural textures and fibers like cotton, wool, silk, etc. you can compost it.
+If your clothes are made from natural textures and fibers like cotton, wool, silk, etc., you can compost them.

 Textile recycling is when textiles are salvaged from old clothing and then recovered for reuse depending on a number of things like durability.
 Some for-profit companies like H&M and Levi Strauss & Co. encourage customers to bring back old clothes to their retail locations, so they can be reused or recycled.
 This isn’t exactly the best option, just cause the clothes often are sold internationally and only a small portion of the money will go to benefiting the needy.

-If you’re getting rid of heaps of clothing and you don’t want to deal with finding the right charity or don’t have the time to recycle each item properly, you can always depend on an eco-friendly junk removal company to pick up your old clothing bags.
+If you’re getting rid of old clothes and you don’t want to deal with finding the right charity or don’t have the time to recycle each item properly, you can always depend on an eco-friendly junk removal company to pick up your old clothing bags.

 There are so many benefits of getting a junk removal company, but if you value being environmentally conscious, it’s important to pick a company like LoadUp.
 We believe in eco-friendly disposal methods, strive to recycle when possible or finds the next best, greenest alternative when disposing of old clothes, wardrobes and dressers, and more.
 Once you schedule an appointment, our Loaders pick up each and every bag of clothing whether it’s a luxury in-home pickup or a convenient curbside pickup.